Quantitative Heegaard Floer cohomology and the Calabi invariant: Unobstructedness

 Combining \eqref{eq:chiS}, \eqref{eq:chiS1} and \eqref{eq:chiS2}, we get \eqref{eq:regCom}. \end{proof}

 \begin{proof}[Proof of Proposition \ref{p:regular}] Recall from \eqref{eqn:tautological_square} the pull-back diagram

 We have a short exact sequence of sheaves over $\WT{S}$

-where under the identification $V^*(\pi^*TX)=\pi_{\WT{S}}^*(u^*TX) $, the second arrow is induced by $\pi_*:T\Sigma^k \to \pi_*TX$ and $Z$ is defined to be the cokernel.
-Since $\pi$ is a ramified covering, $Z$ is supported on the critical points of $\pi_{\WT{S}}$; at each critical point, the stalk has complex rank equal to the ramification index minus $1$, see \cite[Ch IV, Prop 2.2]{Hartshorne}.
+where under the identification $V^*(\pi^*TX)=\pi_{\WT{S}}^*(u^*TX) $, the second arrow is induced by $\pi_*:T\Sigma^k \to \pi^*TX$ and $Z$ is defined to be the cokernel.
+Here we are abusing notations and use $V^*T\Sigma^k$ and $\pi_{\WT{S}}^*(u^*TX)$ to denote the sheaves representing the respective vector bundles.
+The cokernel $Z$ is a sheaf which does not come from a vector bundle.
+Indeed, since $\pi$ is a ramified covering, $Z$ is supported on the critical points of $\pi_{\WT{S}}$; at each critical point, the stalk has complex rank equal to the ramification index minus $1$, see \cite[Ch IV, Prop 2.2]{Hartshorne}.
 Consider the induced long exact sequence in cohomology (where for simplicity we omit the boundary condition from the notation)

 Taking $S_k$-invariants is an exact functor over $\mathbb{C}$, so we have

 By \eqref{eq:regular} and the assumption that $v$ is regular, this reduces to

 Since $\pi_{\WT{S}}$ is a branched covering, we have